Hives/Portfolio/2-i-help-my-teams-succeed/4-i-grow-collaboratively.md

 ### Plan: List evidence you aim to collect that would together show you have credibly achieved this goal

-Some stuff I want to do this week:
+Some stuff I/we've done in our team this week:
-- Organise a workshop for the team to learn about Rails together, aim to collect feedback that all members can diagram Rails MVC architecture, HTTP request response/cycle...
+- Organised a workshop for the team to learn about Rails together where we produced a diagram of Rails' MVC architecture, and the flow of an HTTP request response/cycle
-- Get all members contributing to team wiki
+- Get all members contributing to and reading team wiki and README
+- Consciously tried to pair with different members of the team to ensure other team members have worked on and gained knowledge of different parts of the app.
 - Make sure all members are particpating in code reviews so that they understand all parts of the app.
-Get feedback on this.

 ### Can you say this about yourself?

-Yes / No
+Yes

 ### Reflect: How does each of the following examples of your best work show evidence of achieving this goal? (e.g. Diode projects, Github repos)